mdmahoney93/molly-mahoneyfullstackbankingapp/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-##### Other things to come to my README for the final:

-- Installation Guidelines: Clear instructions on how to get your project up and running (e.g., git clone, git pull, npm init).
-- Features: Your project’s features, and any future features you would like to include.